ossf/malicious-packages/docs/schema_additions.md

 # Field Details

+# iocs fields (under development)

+The `iocs` field is a JSON object that stores indicators of compromise about a given malicious package.

+This area of the database specific schema is under active development and subject to change.

 ## malicious-packages-origins fields

-The `malicious-packages-origins` field is a JSON array containing objects that is used to manage the malicious packages database.
-Each entry in the array describes one origin OSV report that was ingested and merged together to produce this individual OSV report.
+The `malicious-packages-origins` field is a JSON array containing objects that is used internally to manage the malicious packages database.
+This data has little value to consumers of OSV malware.

+Each entry in the `malicious-packages-origins` array describes one origin OSV report that was ingested and merged together to produce this individual OSV report.

 The field is used to help attribute each source and allow for the automated ingestion command ([./cmd/ingest](https://github.com/ossf/malicious-packages/tree/main/cmd/ingest))